mdjward/imageresizer/README.md

 Simple Image Batch Resizer
 ============

 This is a simple application written in Java to resize the images.
-I wrote it as an out-of-hours side project to assist a friend - who was restricted to using - and colleague and sadly rushed it into production, so I plan to use this repository to evolve it into a much more cohesive, modular application with a keen view to reusability.
+I wrote it as an out-of-hours side project to assist a friend - who was restricted to a manual process with rudimentary tools - and colleague and sadly rushed it into production, so I plan to use this repository to evolve it into a much more cohesive, modular application with a keen view to reusability.

 A copy of the distributable (JAR) is [available for download here](dist/ImageResizer.jar?raw=true).